 By the end of the course, students should be able to:

-· assess the significance of the past to comprehending the development of contemporary Russian national identity at the macro/state and micro/societal levels;
+■ critically assess the significance of the past when comprehending the development of contemporary Russian national identity at the macro/state and micro/societal levels;

-· assess criticaly and utilise key theoretical frameworks, conceptual models, empirical studies and primary data sources to deepen understanding of Russian contemporary development.
+■ engage and apply key theoretical frameworks, conceptual models, empirical studies and primary data sources in a critically informed way to deepen understanding of Russian contemporary development.

 Minimum Requirement for Award of Credits